acuna-public/Storager/README.md

 # Storager
-Storager is a elegant and lightweight library for clouds and local storages such as:
+Storager is a elegant and lightweight library for clouds and local storages:

 - Google Drive
 - Dropbox